AnthonySteele/anthonysteele.github.io/TestPyramid.md

 ## Mocks

 Over-reliance on mocks in unit tests is a smell, it leads to tests that are not readable or maintainable.
-Mr Cooper's solution: test a subsystem not a class, refactor the code to be easier to work with, consider fewer interfaces that are just there for DI.
-If you can mock the data stores and other external dependencies, you might have all that you need.
+Mr Cooper's solution: test a subsystem not a class, refactor the code to be easier to work with [by pushing Input and Output to the edges](https://www.goparamore.io/ports-adapters); consider eliminating interfaces that are there purely for DI.
+If you can mock the data stores and other external dependencies, you might have all the interfaces that you need.

 If you have to touch the tests a lot when doing refactoring, then you probably aren't doing it well.